Immigrant Detention Procedures

 To get more information about our services and what you should do next if you are concerned about the odds of detainment or deportation, call (602) 353-7795 or email our firm as soon as you can.

 At Kanu & Associates, P.C., we are immigrants first and lawyers second.
-With over two decades of experience and a history of success, when you hire our firm, you can rest easy knowing your case is in capable and competent hands.
+With over two decades of experience and a proven track record of success, you can trust our firm to handle your case with competence and care.